 Tom: No. Maybe I got lucky a little bit, but no, not at all.
 I don’t know, it’s sort of a dream I really never dared to dream.
 The potential is massive, and it’s sometimes really scarily overwhelming, because I don’t know.

 I can stop working at any point, and the entire system will keep earning well into six figures a year, without me having to touch anything for several months.
 I mean, to be safe, if I wanted to keep the system in pure maintenance modes, like no scaling involved, I’d have to work maybe two hours a week.

 Matt: Mm-hmm (affirmative), got it.

 Matt: Yeah, you nailed it, you hit the home run, good job, man.

 Matt: Any advice to any listeners that were in the shoes that you were?
-They have an agency, things are going well, but they’ve had these ideas, and these thoughts of moving into affiliate, and getting some more passive income, and getting more time back in their life.
+They have an agency, things are going well, but they’ve had these ideas, and these thoughts of moving towards make a high affiliate income, and getting some more passive income, and getting more time back in their life.
 Any advice to these folks?

 Tom: It’s not easy, but if you can do it, if you have your agency running smoothly enough that you can cut down on your own client hours, maybe you have enough staff to take it all off you.
 If you can cut down on your own hours, and still make enough to survive, I’d strongly recommend looking into starting your own authority site, and maybe grab a course to guide you to this mine field that is the SEO industry.
 I think yeah, it’s definitely a possibility.
 Just try and cut down on your own work hours, and if you have enough to survive, just go for it.